 - Keep it short – No travel editor has half an hour to wade through 10 pages of pitch.

-- Check to see what the publication has covered recently; if it has covered your story or specific place, don’t pitch.
+- Check to see what the publication has covered recently.
+If it has covered your story or specific place, rather don’t pitch.

 - If you refer the travel editor to your personal website, make sure it works and is up-to-date.

-- Have an original hook; amazingly, backpacking around Thailand has been covered before.
+- Have an original hook.
+For instance, backpacking around Thailand has been covered before.

-Follow journalists, editors, newspapers and magazines but also follow travel blogs, tourist boards, airlines, tour operators, attractions, museums, hotel groups and so on.
-The more you know about travel and how it ‘works’, the better.
-Which destinations will be talked about in 2015, where are the new air routes, what are the new attractions… these are the pitches for the future.
-And by establishing a Twitter presence you can make a name for yourself as well as boost traffic to your blog.
+Follow journalists, editors, newspapers and magazines but also follow travel blogs, tourist boards, airlines, tour operators, attractions, museums and hotel groups.
+The more you know about travel, the better.
+Which destinations will be talked about in 2020?
+Where are the new air routes?
+What are the new attractions?
+These are the pitches for the future.
+By establishing a Twitter presence, you can make a name for yourself and drive traffic to your blog.

-As stated before, travel journalism is a very competitive field, with many individuals trying their luck at, let’s face it, building a career by going on holiday.
-However, the first step towards success in travel writing is to realise that travel journalism is exactly the opposite – it will definitely not be a holiday, but a combination of hard work, passion, and overcoming many obstacles, that will get you to the top.
-To jump start your career as a travel writer, join AFRICA MEDIA on our Environmental and Travel Journalism intern training program – Learn about it here!
+As stated before, travel journalism is a very competitive field.
+Many individuals are trying their luck at, let’s face it, building a career by going on holiday.
+However, the first step towards breaking into travel journalism is to realise that it’s exactly the opposite.
+It definitely won’t be a holiday that gets you to the top, but a combination of hard work, passion, and overcoming many obstacles.

 Blogger Profile - Rouxne van der Westhuizen